drcampbell1/Paticipation-and-Democracy/README.md

 # **Participation and Democracy**<br/> **Ross Campbell, PhD**

 In this module, I will run five live sessions designed to mimic the flow of how a real political scientist would begin to research political participation.
 Each session will take a separate form of participation.
-We will analyse how many people participate in that form and compare the levels across different countries and political systems.
-Following that, we will probe into the factors that influence it.
+We will analyse how many people participate in that form, compare the levels across different countries and political systems and then probe into the factors that influence it.

 # What technology will we use to do this?